-Basis of preparation AASB 1054.8(a),9, AASB 101.112(a) The directors have determined that the entity is not a reporting entity on the basis that, in the opinion of the directors, there is unlikely to exist users of the financial report who are unable to command the preparation of reports tailored so as to satisfy, specifically, all of their information needs.
-Accordingly, this financial report is a special purpose financial report, which has been prepared to satisfy the entity's reporting obligations under the Australian Charities and Not-for-profits Commission Act 2012.
-AASB 101.51(a), 51(b), 138(a) The financial report covers XYS Ltd as an individual entity.
-XYS Ltd is a company limited by guarantee, incorporated and domiciled in Australia.
-AASB 1054.8(b) The company is a not-for-profit entity for the purposes of preparing the financial report.
-AASB 1054.8(a), AASB 101.112(a) The special purpose financial report has been prepared in accordance with the Australian Charities and Not-for-profits Commission Act 2012, the ACNC Regulation 2013 and the recognition and measurement requirements specified by all Australian Accounting Standards and Interpretations, and the disclosure requirements of the following Accounting Standards: AASB 101 Presentation of Financial Statements AASB 107 Statement of Cash Flows AASB 108 Accounting Policies, Changes in Estimates and Errors AASB 1048 Interpretation of Standards AASB 1054 Australian Additional Disclosures • AASB 124 Related Party Disclosures (to the extent required by the ACNC Regulation 2013 and the ACNC Commissioner's discretion).
-Note X: Key management personnel compensation AASB 124.17 The total amount of compensation paid or payable to key management personnel for the financial year was [\$x,xxx].
-L· AASB 124.9 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity. Ľ AASB 124.9 Compensation includes all employee benefits (as defined in AASB 119 Employee Benefits) including employee benefits to which AASB 2 Share-based Payment applies.
+Source A. Statutory basis or other reporting framework Note 1 Basis of preparation must clearly outline the reporting framework that the financial statements comply with as follows: AASB 1054.8(a), AASB 101.112(a) The special purpose financial report has been prepared in accordance with the Australian Charities and Not-for-profits Commission Act 2012, the Australian Charities and Not-for-profits Commission Regulations 2022 and the recognition and measurement requirements specified by all Australian Accounting Standards and Interpretations, and the disclosure requirements of the following Accounting Standards: AASB 101 Presentation of Financial Statements AASB 107 Statement of Cash Flows AASB 108 Accounting Policies, Changes in Estimates and Errors AASB 1048 Interpretation of Standards AASB 1054 Australian Additional Disclosures AASB 124 Related Party Disclosures (to the extent required by the ACNC Regulations 2022 and the ACNC Commissioner's discretion).
+B. Key management personnel compensation A key management personnel compensation note must be included in the financial statements as follows: AASB 124.17 The total amount of compensation paid or payable to key management personnel for the financial year was [\$x,xxx] (2022: [\$y,yyy]).
+AASB 101.17A In addition to key management compensation disclosed above the Group paid [\$x,xxx] (2022: [\$y,yyy]) to a management entity for KMP equivalent services.
+AASB 124.9 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity.
+AASB 124.9 Compensation includes all employee benefits (as defined in AASB 119 Employee Benefits) including employee benefits to which AASB 2 Share-based Payment applies.
 Employee benefits are all forms of consideration paid, payable or provided by the entity, or on behalf of the entity (for example, by its parent or by a shareholder/founder), in exchange for services rendered to the entity.
-G AASB 124.17A If an entity obtains key management personnel services from another entity (the 'management entity'), the entity is not required to apply the requirements in paragraph 17 of AASB 124 to the compensation paid or payable by the management entity to the management entity's employees or directors.
-ACNC Reg 60.30(2B) The disclosure required by paragraph 17 of AASB 124 or the equivalent paragraph in AASB 1060 is only required when a large registered charity has remunerated more than one key management personnel during the financial year. ß Comparative disclosure is not included above, since the ACNC Commissioner has exercised their discretion to not require comparative disclosures in the first year of application, which is the 2021-22 financial year.
+ACNC Reg 60.30(2B) The disclosure required by paragraph 17 of AASB 124 or the equivalent paragraph in AASB 1060 is only required when a large registered charity has remunerated more than one key management personnel during the financial year.